ajgorhoe/IGLib.modules.IGLibCore/README_Development.md

 > `GitVersion` **does not work when projects / solutions are built in Visual Studio**.
 This is because `GitVersion` developers only support later .NET LTS and the tool needs .NET Core runtime (see [this Github Discussion](https://github.com/GitTools/GitVersion/discussions/4130)). `Visual Studio` uses stand-alone `MSBuild` that is built *for .NET Framework*, and this cannot be changed (Microsoft only releases MsBuild that is built for .NET Framework).
 > When **building or packaging with the `dotnet` tool**, **`GitVersion` works** because the `dotnet` tool contains an embedded MSBuild that is built for .NET (Core) (see [this Stack Overflow answer](https://stackoverflow.com/questions/79584977/how-can-i-force-visual-studio-to-use-msbuild-for-net-9)).

+### Manually Handling Tags

-In order to use GitVersion efficiently, you should tag at least the versions of main branch that are released ot published somewhere.
-If you know the version you want to asign, can do this on a local repostory using something like this:
+In order to use GitVersion efficiently, you should **tag at least the versions of main branch that are released ot published somewhere**.

+If you know the version tag you want to asign, you can do this on a local repostory using something like this:

 ~~~powershell
 # Tag the current commit on main as 1.4.0: